Wondering where to start researching graduate school information? Here are some resources….

-Peterson’s Guides – can be found at the Career Hub in Walker Hall 124 and Nicholson Library.
+Peterson’s Guides – can be found at the Career Hub in Melrose Hall 010 and the Nicholson Library.
 The six volume set lists all of the graduate programs in the U.S. and some outside the country as well.
 Programs are not rank-ordered but an excellent way to begin to get a handle on all the different kinds of programs and degrees.
 Hey, it’s alphabet soup out there!
 Peterson’s can also be found at their website.

 Admissions tests registration process, fees, test site locations, practice tests etc:

 For the GRE – the general test usually required of science, social science and humanities majors.
 For information, visit the GRE website.
 Some programs also require the GRE subject specific tests so pay close attention to the admissions requirements of each program to which you are applying.

 Law School?
 Visit the Law School Admissions Council website for more information.

 Medical School?
 Click here for application and test information for the Medical College Admission Test.

 MBA?
 Click for more information on the Graduate Management Admission Test.

 For specialized programs such as an MAT degree, architecture, urban planning, women’s studies, etc, check each program for the kind of admissions materials they require.
 All grad programs are not the same - some require very specialized exams, others do not require any kind of admissions test.

 Gradschools.com - The most comprehensive online source of graduate school information with more than 50,000 program listings.
 Extensive search, financial aid information, and more.